Actindo-AG/Documentation/DataHub/Operation/01_ManageETLMappings.md

 3. Select the appropriate option in the *Extension* drop-down list in the *Settings* section.
 All extensions that are matching the data type of the destination attribute are displayed in the drop-down list.
   If the selected extension requires further configuration settings, the *Configuration* section is displayed below the *Settings* section.

-  > [Info] For detailed information about the data types, see [Data type list](../../PIM/UserInterface/04_DataTypeList.md).
+  > [Info] For detailed information about the data types, see [Data type list](../UserInterface/04_DataTypeList.md).
   For detailed information about the ETL extensions, see [ETL extensions list](../UserInterface/03_ETLExtensions.md).

 4. Select the appropriate tracking mode in the *Override change tracking mode* drop-down list.
-By default, the **use default** option is preselected.
-The following modes are available:
+By default, the **Use default** option is preselected.
+The following options are available:
+  - **Use default**
+    The mapping configured in the dependency of the specific entities is applied.
-  - **use default**: ---
+  - **Automatic**
-  - **automatic**: The initial mapping is automatically applied.
+    The initial mapping is automatically applied.
 All value changes or reruns are applied automatically in the mapping.
+  - **Semi-automatic**
-  - **semi-automatic**: The initial mapping is automatically applied.
-Values changes or reruns are applied after confirmation in the *Omni-Channel* module.
+    The initial mapping is automatically applied.
+Values changes or reruns are applied after confirmation.
-  - **semi-automatic, changes must be confirmed by another user**: The initial mapping as well as values changes or reruns are applied after confirmation by another user in the *Omni-Channel* module.
+  - **Semi-automatic, changes must be confirmed by another user**
+    The initial mapping as well as values changes or reruns are applied after confirmation by another user.
+  - **Manual**
-  - **manual**: The initial mapping is automatically applied.
+    The initial mapping is automatically applied.
 Afterwards, the changes in the mapping must be triggered manually to be applied.

 5. Select the appropriate attribute that you want to assign to the destination attribute in the *Source attribute* drop-down list.
 All attributes with a data type that matches to the selected ETL extension are displayed in the drop-down list.